codeclinic/wp-spamfree/readme.txt

 Simply undo any edits you made to your `header.php` and `wp-comments-post.php` files when installing Version 1.0.
 Then install the most recent version!

 = For Best Results =
-WP-SpamFree was created specifically to stop automated comment spam (which accounts for over 95% of comment spam), not human comment spam, trackback spam or pingback spam.
-Akismet is able to recognize the latter three fairly well, so instead of re-inventing the wheel, we recommend using the two plugins in tandem.
+WP-SpamFree was created specifically to stop automated comment spam (which accounts for over 99% of comment spam), and recently we have added some features that help combat human comment spam, as well as trackback/pingback spam.
+Unfortunately, no plugin can perfectly detect human comment spam.
 As other experts will tell you, the most effective strategy for blocking spam involves applying a variety of techniques.
-For best results, enable comment moderation, coupled with the Akismet plugin.
+For best results, enable comment moderation, and if you desire a backup, feel free to use Akismet, as the two plugins are compatible.

 == Other Notes ==